Leopard-2019/bamazon/README.md

  - Figure 4 shows  the results when the customer has decided to stop shopping in bamazom store.

- - Figure 5 shows the updated inventory of the bamazon store, where the table called products shows a balance of the stock quantity please note that is 36 and 24 for item #2 and item #4 respectively.
+ - Figure 5 shows the updated inventory of the bamazon store, where the table called products shows a balance of the stock quantity please note that is now 36 and 24 for item #2 and item #4 respectively (their inital value were 50 and 25).

  - Figure 6 shows the results when there is not stock available of the item's selected by the customer.
 Please note that has the option of continue shopping with bamazom store.